 The Native American Rights Fund appointed Judge Connors to its Indigenous Peacemaking Initiative in 2017.
 The initiative supports efforts of tribes and their allies to utilize traditional native methods of dispute resolution whenever those methods might afford desirable outcomes.
 Judge Connors is incorporating peacemaking principles, philosophies, and procedures shared by tribal communities into state court justice systems—an effort supported by the Michigan Supreme Court.
 To date, successful outcomes of peacemaking efforts have been witnessed in wrongful death suits, elder guardianship disputes, estate distribution issues, custody and parenting time disputes, and neglect and abuse proceedings.

 In 2021, Judge Connors received the Daniel J. Wright Lifetime Achievement Award for Exemplary Service to Michigan’s Families and Children by the Michigan Supreme Court.
-In 2018, he received the Thurgood Marshall Civil Rights Award from the NAACP Ypsilanti Willow Run Branch.
+In 2018, he received the Thurgood Marshall Civil Rights Award from the National Association for the Advancement of Colored People Ypsilanti Willow Run Branch.
 Among his numerous other awards, he is a past recipient of the National Council of Juvenile and Family Court Judges Innovator of the Year Award, the Hilda Gage Judicial Excellence Award from the Michigan Judges Association, and a three-time recipient of the Justice Blair Moody Award for Significant Contributions to Judicial Excellence.